Blue White Simple Financial Tips Blog Banner 16 3

 Scientific Name: Ailurus fulgens

-Why They Made The List: Red pandas resemble raccoons more than foxes, despite having long, fluffy fur and similar coloring.
+Why They Made The List: Red pandas resemble raccoons more than the animals like foxes, despite having long, fluffy fur and similar coloring.

 Although red pandas aren’t really bears, they are well-known for being the smaller relatives of pandas.